Mowpey/trabahanap-server/README.md

 ```bash
 npm install
 ```

 2. Go to the /app folder and paste the command in the terminal

 ```bash
 npm run server
 ```
+## JWT AUTHENTICATION
+1. In your .env file inside /app, create a JWT_SECRET string which contains your super secret combination

 ## Manage Data